dahuatechnologies/dahuatechnologies/README.md

 * Starting using 5 Axes and 65536 Vectors and 262144 Neurons;

-* Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Vectors and functionality Make-Decision for Neurons;
+* Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Vectors and functionality Make-Decision for Neurons.

 ---